JamesKindon/jkindon.github.io/_posts/2023-04-21-what-in-the-ras.md

 [![RAS AVD]({{site.baseurl}}/assets/img/what-in-the-ras/ras_avd.png)](https://github.com/JamesKindon/jkindon.github.io/blob/main{{site.baseurl}}/assets/img/what-in-the-ras/ras_avd.png)

 They are also incredibly clever with how they make all of this work.
 Long and short, connections to AVD via RAS still go via AVD control planes.
 It's either the native AVD client or a more advanced set of features layered on top (Uni Scanning and Printing etc).
-But the rest is AVD at the core, just made "*better" by RAS.
+But the rest is AVD at the core, just made "*better*" by RAS.
 Well played, I have no biff here.

 ## Summary.
 For now